 It is mandatory for the home office to give reasons of refusal along with the notice of decision and to inform the applicant about their rights of appeal, if applicable.
 The reasons of refusal shall disclose all the issues / concerns of the Home office which have been identified by the immigration or Visa officer on the basis of the information / documents provided by the applicant or the information already held on record by the home office.

-- All in-country applicants are given 14 calendar days to lodge appeals to the First Tier Tribunal (Immigration & Asylum Chamber) from the date of issuance of the notice of decision and the reasons of refusal.
-The Immigration Tribunals are quite strict in adherence to the deadline of 14 days and one has to give a good reason, in case of any delays.
+- All in-country applicants are given 14 calendar days to lodge appeals to the First Tier Tribunal (Immigration & Asylum Chamber).
+The Immigration Tribunals are quite strict in adherence to the deadline of 14 days and one has to give a good reason, in case of any delays

-- All out-country applicants are given 28 calendar days to lodge appeals to the First Tier Tribunal (Immigration & Asylum Chamber) from the date of issuance of the notice of decision.
-The Immigration Tribunals are quite strict in adherence to the deadline of 28 days and one has to give a good reason, in case of any delays.
+- All out-country applicants are given 28 calendar days to lodge appeals to the First Tier Tribunal (Immigration & Asylum Chamber).
+The Immigration Tribunals are quite strict in adherence to the deadline of 28 days and one has to give a good reason, in case of any delays

-One has to carefully consider and draft the grounds on which he or she may rely in their appeals.
+One has to carefully consider and draft the grounds on which he may rely in his immigration appeal.
 This is an opportunity for the appellant to address all the concerns and issues raised in the notice of decision and the reasons of refusal of the immigration application.
 It would also be useful to refer to the information or the documents already provided with the said application and highlighting any relevant sections and provide a detailed explanation addressing the issues.

 Drafting grounds of appeal is a specialized area of immigration work and should therefore be left for the experts to handle it.

-Once appeal is lodged along with the grounds of appeal, the AIT schedules the appeal for a full court hearing.
+Once immigration appeal is lodged along with the grounds of appeal, the Asylum and Immigration Tribunal schedules the appeal for a full court hearing.
 The location of the court depends on the address of the appellant or in case of out-country appeal on the address of the sponsor or the legal representatives.
 Court hearings take place on the scheduled date and venue unless a very good reason is presented to seek adjournment of the court hearing.

 It is really important to advise the witnesses of the appeal to be well prepared for the hearing and what to expect on the court hearing date.
 It has often occurred that the witnesses get confused or panic just because they were asked unexpected questions which they were not sure about or they were not advised anything about it.

-We have several renowned Barristers on our panel who have won really good cases for our clients.
+We have several renowned immigration Barristers on our panel who have won a number of immigration appeals for our clients.
 We really trust our barristers in representing our clients in the First Tier Tribunals and with the help of whom we have been able to maintain an excellent success record.
 Working in liaison with our Immigration Barristers allows them to have a deep insight in the matter and to prepare them accordingly.
 It is equally important to prepare the client for the hearing at the First Tier Tribunal, advising them on what to expect on the court hearing and how to handle any unexpected questions.